Alvearie/hri-mgmt-api/README.md

 * Golang 1.15 - you can use an official [distribution](https://golang.org/dl/) or a package manager like `homebrew` for mac
 * Make - should come pre-installed on MacOS and Linux
 * [GoMock latest](https://github.com/golang/mock) released version.
 Installation:
-    run `$ GO111MODULE=on go get github.com/golang/mock/mockgen@latest`.
+    run `$ go get github.com/golang/mock/mockgen@latest`.
 See [GoMock docs](https://github.com/golang/mock).
 * Golang IDE (Optional) - we use IntelliJ, but it requires a licensed version.
 VSCode is also supposed to be good and free.
 * Ruby (Optional) - required for integration tests.
 See [testing](test/README.md) for more details.
-* IBM Cloud CLI (Optional) - useful for local testing with IBM Functions.
-Installation [instructions](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started).

 ### Building

 From the base directory, run `make`.
-This will download dependencies using Go Modules, run all the unit tests, and package up the code for IBM Functions in the `build` directory.
+This will download dependencies using Go Modules, run all the unit tests, and produce an executable at `src/hri`.

 ```
 hri-mgmt-api$ make
+rm ./src/hri
-rm -f build/*.zip 2>/dev/null
+rm ./src/testCoverage.out
+cd src; go fmt ./...
+cd src; go mod tidy
-cd src; go test ./... -v -tags tests
+cd src; go test -coverprofile testCoverage.out ./... -v -tags tests
+?       github.com/Alvearie/hri-mgmt-api    [no test files]
 === RUN   TestEsDocToBatch
 === RUN   TestEsDocToBatch/example1
 --- PASS: TestEsDocToBatch (0.00s)
-    --- PASS: TestEsDocToBatch/example1 (0.00s)
+    --- PASS: TestEsDocToBatch/example1 (0.00s)...
-...
 PASS
-ok  	github.com/Alvearie/hri-mgmt-api/healthcheck	2.802s
-cd src; GOOS=linux GOACH=amd64 go build -o exec batches_create.go
-cd src; zip ../build/batches_create-bin.zip -qr exec
-rm src/exec
-...
+coverage: 100.0% of statements
+ok  	github.com/Alvearie/hri-mgmt-api/tenants	0.316s	coverage: 100.0% of statements
-cd src; GOOS=linux GOACH=amd64 go build -o exec healthcheck_get.go
+cd src; GOOS=linux GOACH=amd64 go build
-cd src; zip ../build/healthcheck_get-bin.zip -qr exec
-rm src/exec
 ```

 ## CI/CD
-Since this application must be deployed using IBM Functions in an IBM Cloud account, there isn't a way to launch and test the API & actions locally.
-So, we have set up GitHub actions to automatically deploy every branch in its own IBM Function's namespace in our IBM cloud account and run integration tests.
-They all share common Elastic Search and Event Streams instances.
-Once it's deployed, you can perform manual testing with your namespace.
-You can also use the IBM Functions UI or IBM Cloud CLI to modify the actions or API in your namespace.
-When the GitHub branch is deleted, the associated IBM Function's namespace is also automatically deleted.
+This application can be run locally, but almost all the endpoints require Elasticsearch, Kafka, and an OIDC server.
+GitHub actions builds and runs integration tests using a common Elastic Search and Event Streams instance.
+You can perform local manual testing using these resources.
+See [test/README.md](test/README.md) for more details.

 ### Releases
-Releases are created by creating GitHub tags, which triggers a build that packages everything into a Docker image to deploy the Management API.
+Releases are created by creating GitHub tags, which trigger a build that packages everything into a Docker image.
 See [docker/README.md](docker/README.md) for more details.

 ### Docker image build
-Images are published on every `develop` branch build with the tag `develop-timestamp`.
+Images are published on every `develop` build with the tag `develop-timestamp`.
+See [Overall strategy](https://github.com/Alvearie/HRI/wiki/Overall-Project-Branching,-Test,-and-Release-Strategy) for more details.

 ## Code Overview

-### IBM Function Actions - Golang Mains
-For each API endpoint, there is a Golang executable packaged into an IBM Function's 'action' to service the requests.
-There are several `.go` files in the base `src/` directory, one for each action and no others, each of which defines `func main()`.
-If you're familiar with Golang, you might be asking how there can be multiple files with different definitions of `func main()`.
-The Makefile takes care of compiling each one into a separate executable, and each file includes a [Build Constraint](https://golang.org/pkg/go/build/#hdr-Build_Constraints) to exclude it from unit tests.
-This also means these files are not unit tested and thus are kept as small as possible.
-Each one sets up any required clients and then calls an implementation method in a sub package.
-They also use `common.actionloopmin.Main()` to implement the OpenWhisk [action loop protocol](https://github.com/apache/openwhisk-runtime-go/blob/master/docs/ACTION.md).

-The compiled binaries have to be named `exec` and put in a zip file.
-Additionally, a `exec.env` file has to be included, which contains the name of the docker container to use when running the action.
-All the zip files are written to the `build` directory when running `make`.
+### Serve.go
+`src/serve.go` defines the main method where execution begins.
+It reads the config, creates the Echo server, creates and registers handlers, and then starts the server.

 ### Packages